Panthera leo melanochaitus

 The taxonomy of the Cape lion (as well as other lion populations) has been the subject of much-extended controversy.
 For centuries, the Cape lion was considered to be its own distinctive subspecies of lions.
 But then a genetic analysis in 2017 revealed that the Cape lion may not be quite as distinct as once thought.
-Genetically, it is almost completely similar to other lion populations of southern and eastern Africa.
+Genetically, it is almost completely similar to other lion populations in southern and eastern Africa.
 This suggests there may have been significant interbreeding between the populations that prevented them from developing independently of each other.
 All lions in the southern and eastern regions of Africa are now considered to be part of the same subspecies.

 Another source of dispute is whether these lions still exist in captivity somewhere.
 In 2000, a South African zoo director named John Spence claimed that, after a careful search, he had identified possible descendants of Cape lion specimens still living in Russia’s Novosibirsk Zoo, which might have been taken from South Africa and interbred with other types of lions.
-However, before he had could perform a DNA analysis (with the intention to breed back the Cape lion into existence), Spence died in 2010, and no one else took up the cause.
+However, before he could perform a DNA analysis (with the intention to breed back the Cape lion into existence), Spence died in 2010, and no one else took up the cause.

 4 Incredible Cape Lion Facts!

 - Based on genetic analysis, it’s thought that the Cape lion first evolved in the Late Pleistocene, around 500,000 years ago.